imasha-senarath/hydrate-me/README.md

 </ul>

 <h2>🛢️ Set Up Database</h2>
 <p>This project uses Firebase, but the current Firebase account has been disabled due to spamming, so the app won’t work.
 To make it functional, create a new Firebase project, add the Android app, and generate the google-services.json file.
-Place it in the app/ directory.
-Then, enable Email Authentication, Realtime Database, and Cloud Storage in your Firebase project.</p>
+Place it in the app/directory.
+Then, enable Email Authentication and Firestore Database in your Firebase project.</p>

 <h2> 📸 Screenshots </h2>